Sandeep-vishwakarma-sfdc/Sandeep-vishwakarma-sfdc/README.md

 ## I'm a Salesforce Developer !!

-- 🌱 I’m currently learning everything  about Salesforce
+- 🌱 I’m currently learning everything  about Salesforce.
+- 🕺 In a journey to become Salesforce Technical Architect.

 ### Connect with me: